Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 Immobilization

-If your child’s case is very severe, your UFAI specialist may put the ankle in a boot or cast to immobilize the foot and allow the growth plate to heal.
+In severe cases, your UFAI specialist may put your child's ankle in a boot or cast to immobilize the foot and allow the growth plate to heal.

 Recovering from Sever's disease